 ii) If no other association exists for the same service provider and local system, or the only associations that exist for the same service provider and local system either exist in normal mode or have intersecting association functions, NPAC SMS will accept the bind request.
 NPAC SMS will abort any previous association(s) using the same association function(s).

 During the recovery processing, other messages may be generated at the NPAC SMS that are intended for the recovering SOA or LSMS.
 These messages are queued on the NPAC SMS until the SOA or LSMS finishes the recovery process and sends an lnpRecoveryComplete action to the NPAC SMS.
-Additionally, during the recovery process, the “x by y” retry functionality (where “x” is the number of attempts, and “y” is the interval in number of minutes in between attempts) continues on the NPAC SMS, but message sending is suspended to the SOA or LSMS, and the retry attempts counter is not decremented, as long as the SOA or LSMS is still in recovery mode.
-Therefore, a Subscription Version could stay in a “sending” status for a period of time longer than expected, since the retry logic will not transition the status to “partial failure” or “failed” as long as a Service Provider is in recovery mode.
+Additionally, during the recovery process, the “x by y” retry functionality (where “x” is the number of attempts, and “y” is the interval in number of minutes in between attempts) continues on the NPAC SMS as normal, and the retry logic will transition the status to “partial failure” or “failed” even if the Service Provider is in recovery mode.

 While recovering subscription data, the NPAC SMS excludes Subscription Versions with a status of failed.
 The value in the Broadcast Timestamp field in each Subscription Version is used to determine whether or not a Subscription Version is included in the recovering LSMS’s requested criteria.